-That would be our old pal Johnny Kaw ... the one-and-only, scythe-wielding Johnny Kaw, livin' large!
-The pioneer spirit of Kansas lives large with this gigantic 30-foot statue of the formidable farmer.
-The Johnny Kaw legend was created by Kansas State University horticulture professor George Filinger for the 1955 city centennial; with the statue erected in the park a decade later (1966).
+That's our old pal Johnny Kaw ... the one-and-only, scythe-wielding Johnny Kaw, livin' large!
+The pioneer spirit of Kansas lives large with this gigantic 25-foot statue of the formidable farmer.
+The legend was created by Kansas State University horticulture professor George Filinger for the 1955 city centennial; with the statue erected in the park a decade later (1966).
 Join the Johnny Kaw Club to assist refurbishment efforts and create a plaza around the statue.
 Those construction efforts are slated for late 2018 to unveil in 2019!

-There are so many, but we'll steer you to five, and people on campus can take over from there:
+There are so many, but we'll steer you to five, and the amazing K-Staters on campus can take over from there:

 1) Beach Museum of Art, SE part of campus (14th & Anderson)

-3) K-State Student Union, 60-year-old student space in the final stages of renovation
+3) K-State Student Union, recently renovated student space looks practically new

 4) The Gardens, horticulture display garden building to a 19-acre garden shrine

-5) Call Hall, what's a visit to K-State without grabbing some ice cream?
-Located between Dole and Weber halls toward the campus' north end.
+5) Call Hall; what's a visit to K-State without grabbing some ice cream?
+Find it between Dole and Weber halls toward the campus' north end.